Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 Intro – Facebook Privacy Issues

-Since the news broke about the company’s Cambridge Analytica data scandal and Facebook privacy issues, Facebook (FB) stock price has recently had its largest decline in nearly four years.
-Facebook’s tactics have been questioned on multiple occasions in the past.
-All beginning with its inception in 2004 when Facebook’s founder and now CEO Mark Zuckerberg was accused of stealing the idea of Facebook from his fellow classmates at Harvard.
-Since its founding, Facebook has been plagued with a range of issues, including political controversy, data mining, inability to terminate accounts, photo recognition, employee-employer relations, child safety, hate speech, and yes, online Facebook privacy issues.
-These problems have resulted in FB being banned in countries such as China and a temporary pull back of its stock price.
-Regardless of these temporary corrections, these issues haven’t stopped Facebook from plunging forward and accumulating approximately a 500%+ return over the past five years.
+Since the news first broke about the Cambridge Analytica data scandal and Facebook privacy issues, Facebook (FB) stock price has had its largest decline in nearly four years.
+This isn’t the first time Facebook’s business tactics have caused concern on capital hill.
+From its very inception in 2004 there has been controversy; to this day there are still questions on whether Facebook’s ‘founder’ and now CEO Mark Zuckerberg stole the idea of the social media giant from fellow Harvard classmates.
+Facebook has been plagued with a range of issues, including political controversy, data mining, inability to terminate accounts, photo recognition, employee-employer relations, child safety, hate speech, and yes, online Facebook privacy issues.
+These problems have resulted in FB being banned in countries such as China and have led to a significant decline in share price.
+Even with these past short-term price corrections, these issues haven’t stopped Facebook from plunging forward which has led to a 500%+ return over the past five years.

-1. Around August 2007, the code utilized on Facebook’s homepage was accidentally made public
+- Around August 2007, Facebook’s homepage code was accidentally made public.

-2. In November-December 2009, Facebook launched Beacon, a software which allowed Third-parties to put a script on their website which would send information back to Facebook on what the Facebook users were doing on the third-party website.
-The FTC brought charges against FB for failing to keep privacy promises.
+- In November-December 2009 Facebook launched Beacon, a software which allowed third-parties to implant a script on their website which would then send information back to Facebook on what users were doing on the third-party website.
+The FTC brought charges against FB for failing to keep privacy promises to its users.

-3. Electronic Frontier Foundation identified personal aggregation techniques called “connections” and “instant personalization” – these were both techniques which allowed user information to become public even if the user had no intention of doing so.
+- Electronic Frontier Foundation identified personal aggregation techniques called “connections” and “instant personalization” – these were both techniques which allowed user information to become public even if users didn’t agree to it.

-4. In 2011 Facebook launched “Tag Suggestions” a facial recognition feature which would suggest possible individuals to tag in photos
+- In 2011 Facebook launched “Tag Suggestions” a facial recognition feature which would suggest possible individuals to tag in photos.

 Qualitative and Intangibles – Facebook Privacy Issues

-Consumer Loyalty – FB users have their entire past decade posted on FB.
+Consumer Loyalty – Users have their entire lives posted on FB.
+This data is largely irreplaceable.
 Everything from graduation, baby pictures, family trips, birthday wishes from late relatives, etc..
-It would be very difficult to transfer all this to a new platform.
-It is much easier to buy a Samsung instead of an Apple when you go get your next upgrade.
-Similarly it is much easier to use Bing instead of Google the next time you search something on the web.
-Both Google (Gmail) and Apple (Itunes) have taken steps to personalize your experience to maintain customer loyalty and make it more difficult to substitute their products.
-That being said, compare that to Facebook which a user would have to copy down and reload all videos/pictures (losing all tagged friends) and additionally would lose most if not all the comments.
+It would be very difficult if not impossible to transfer all this to a new platform.
+In comparison, investors always talk about Apple’s business moat and ecosystem; but I’d argue, it would be much easier to switch to a Samsung instead of an Apple when it’s time for that next upgrade.
+Similarly, it would be easier to use Bing instead of Google the next time you search how many feet are in a mile.
+Both Google and Apple have moved towards personalizing user experience across their ecosystems to maintain customer loyalty and make it more difficult for users to change products.
+Now compare that to Facebook’s moat which a user would have to copy down and reload all videos/pictures from years worth of data while losing all their friends/tags/comments.

 Market Dominance – Facebook dominates the social media market.
 According to statista.com, in the US alone, FB controlled 78.7% of ad revenues from social networks in 2017.

-Brand Recognition – Users know what to expect on FB.
-Random rants from friends, funny memes and videos, pictures of family trips, local politics and news, etc. When a friend asks you if you know somebody what is the first thing you say?
+Brand Recognition – Users grown to know what to expect from FB: random rants, funny memes/videos, pictures from life events, local politics/news, etc. When a friend asks you if you know somebody, what is typically the first thing you say?
 “Does he/she have FB?”

-Simplification of Processes – Despite it being a tech company, FB doesn’t have a bunch of moving pieces.
-I consider Facebook much like buying a newspaper 30 years ago which makes it money from ads but ultimately has free content or a billboard company which approximately 6.5 out of 10 US citizens drive by on their way to work.
+Simplification of Processes – Despite being a tech company, FB doesn’t has a fairly straightforward product.
+I consider Facebook much like buying a newspaper 30 years ago which makes it money from ad revenue; but this newspaper includes free content creation.
+Just imagine if you owned a billboard which approximately 6.5 out of 10 US citizens drive by on their way to work everyday; think of the amount of ad revenue that would produce

-Advertiser Loyalty – Even after this Cambridge Analytica data scandal, many analysts are predicting a very minimal impact on FB from advertisers leaving.
-FB’s consumer base is too large and customer loyalty is to great for advertisers to go elsewhere.
+Advertiser Loyalty – Even after this Cambridge Analytica data scandal, many analysts are predicting a minimal impact from advertisers leaving the platform.
+FB’s consumer base is too large for advertisers to currently find a feasible/affordable substitute.

-Potential to Expand – Facebook has just scratched the surface of monetizing its platform.
-Just like its main competitors have displayed (Google with driverless cars and Amazon with Alexa), if a company attains a loyal consumer base, they can easily penetrate into new industries/products.
+Potential to Expand – I believe Facebook has barely scratched the surface of monetizing its platform.
+Just like its main competitors have displayed (Google with driverless cars and Amazon with Alexa), if a company attains a large loyal consumer base, they can easily penetrate into new industries/products.
 I could very well see Facebook seriously expanding its streaming services, VR, smart devices, and shopping platform in the next decade.

-To me, with a profit margin of 39.2%, a low PEG of 0.86, and according to this article by businessinsider.com, $599k net profit per employee, along side the qualitative aspects mentioned above makes up for the exceedingly high P/B. Yes, I would like to be able to liquidate assets if the company I own goes bankrupt but I also do not plan on investing in a company I think has even the slightest possibility of going bankrupt in the next 10 years.
+With a profit margin of 39.2%, PEG of 0.86, and according to this article by businessinsider.com, $599k net profit per employee, these aspects make up for the fairly high P/B. Yes, I ideally prefer assets which can be liquidated if company goes bankrupt; but I also wouldn’t invest in a company if I believed it even had a remote chance of bankruptcy in the next 5-10 years.

 Quantitative Reasonings – Facebook Privacy Issues